 Stuart S. Taylor, Jr.

 Taylor graduated from Princeton University in 1970 with an A.B. in History.
-After working as a reporter for the BaltimoreEvening Sun and Sun from 1971-1974, he moved to Harvard Law School, serving as a note editor for the Harvard Law Review, graduating in 1977 with high honors, and winning the Fay Diploma for ranking first in his class.
-He also won a Frederick Sheldon Traveling Fellowship, which he used to travel around the world during the academic year 1977-1978 while studying freedom of the press in the United Kingdom and Kenya.
+After working as a reporter for the Baltimore Evening Sun and Sun from 1971-1974, he moved to Harvard Law School, was a Harvard Law Review note editor, and graduated in 1977 at the top of his class, with high honors.
+He also won a Frederick Sheldon Traveling Fellowship and traveled around the world in 1977-1978 while studying freedom of the press in the United Kingdom and Kenya.

 Taylor practiced law with Wilmer, Cutler & Pickering, in Washington, D.C., from 1977-1980 before returning to journalism in 1980 by joining the Washington Bureau of The New York Times.